EshanAk-dev/Nethmira-Apparel/README.md

-# 👕 Clothing Shop Web Application
+# 👕 Nethmira Apparel Clothing Shop Web Application

 A modern **e-commerce platform for clothing** built using **Laravel** and **MySQL**.
 This web application allows customers to browse and purchase clothing items, while providing admin functionalities for product and order management.